Magnesium oil is my secret for hair, for sleep and less stress – plenty of benefits, no side effects! Use this easy recipe to make it and save money!

 I’m certainly not trying to scare you off, but I’ve got to be honest.
 According to the grapevine, magnesium oil stings when you first apply it.
 The more deficient you are in magnesium, the more it stings.
 But supposedly, the sting goes away after about two weeks.

-- I used magnesium oil on my legs DAILY for FIVE MONTHS and it stung, every single time.
+- I used magnesium oil on my legs DAILY for FIVE MONTHS, and it stung every single time.
 It was especially painful the day I shaved my legs!

 At the risk of sounding like a broken record, I still prefer magnesium lotion.
 If you’re feeling adventurous, I highly encourage you to take that route.
-It doesn’t sting and it really is easy to make.
-Or you can buy it here.
+It doesn’t sting, and it really is easy to make.
+Plus a quick leg massage at the end of the day is nice!

-- 1/2 cup magnesium chloride flakes (I recommend these if you’re just starting out, but buying them in bulk is the best option in the long run.)
+- ½ cup magnesium chloride flakes (I recommend these if you’re just starting out, but buying them in bulk is the best option in the long run.)

-- 1/2 cup water (distilled if possible)
+- ½ cup distilled water

 - glass spray bottle (this one is what you see in the pictures, but these are also clear and a much better deal.
 These amber bottles have a different type of nozzle and are slightly smaller, but they’re MUCH more affordable.)